LevonGray/PowerShell-Citrix/Virtual Apps/ConvertAppsToGPP/README.md

 <b>This needs to be run on a server with the Citrix PowerShell modules as well as the Active Directory Remote Server Administration Tools (RSAT) Powershell modules </b>

+2020-02-25:
+	Update script to accept user input for filepath\name and delivery group.
+Add Error handling for that input (script stops if invalid)

 2020-02-24:
 	Initial push of script.

-	Changes to come:
-    create a function out of this script to specify path and delivery group by name.